renproject/darknode-cli/README.md

 ## Installation

-To download and install the Darknode Deployer, open a terminal and run:
+To download and install the Darknode CLI, open a terminal and run:

 ```sh
 curl https://darknode.republicprotocol.com/install.sh -sSf | sh
 ```

 This will download the required binaries and templates and install them to the `$HOME/.darknode` directory.
-Open a new terminal to begin using the Darknode Deployer tool.
+Open a new terminal to begin using the Darknode CLI.

 ## Usage